jd/tenacity/doc/source/index.rst

     @retry(retry=retry_if_result(is_none_p))
     def might_return_none():
-        print "Retry forever ignoring Exceptions with no wait if return value is None"
+        print "Retry with no wait if return value is None"

 We can also combine several conditions: